True Bits in the book (folklore and history)

 It is possible for solicitors to become barristers in the English legal system.
 However, it’s rare.

-Ulfhedin/ulfhednar (plural/singular).
-Heathen folklore.
-Old Norse word for berserkers who changed into wolves, rather than bears.
+Ulfhednar/ulfhedinn (Old Norse: plural/singular) are from Heathen mythology.
+They were berserkers who changed into wolves, rather than bears.

 Disir (Old Norse) are female ancestors.
 They have nothing to do with Wish Hounds in folklore.

 Wish Hounds are a variant of the common folklore motif of black dogs, from Devon & Cornwall.

 Tir Na Nog is one of the names of the otherworld in Irish mythology.

 The Wild Hunt appears in folklore in various European countries with various leaders, including Herne the Hunter (England), Frau Holda (Germany) and Odhin.
 Herne is regarded by many modern pagans as an avatar of Cernunnos.